 Frozen Jugs Of Water

-You will definitely be carrying along an ice cooler when you head for your camping trip and there will definitely be ice in there.
+You will definitely be carrying along an ice cooler when you head for your camping trip and there will definitely be ice in there — but how do you get it?
 Instead of just tossing in ice which will later be unusable, consider freezing gallons of water and placing then inside the cooler.